Bougakov/Micromake-D1-3D-printer/calibrating.md

 Multiple advice on the web suggest using "paper test" - you place the piece of thin paper on the glass and move the nozzle down until it holds the paper firmly.
 I found a better way - it turns out that the sound of the fan on the printing head changes when you firmly touch the glass surface.
 Attention - you don't need to push down so hard that Z-probe button on the effector clicks; gentle but firm touch is enough.

 **Write down** the `Z position` number you got on the screen.
 Get a calculator and substract it from the rounded up `Z max length [mm]` value you placed into printer's EEPROM memory.
 This is your printer's correct print height.
 (If you will get negative number somehow, remember the laws of arithmetics - subtracting negative numbers means adding them.)

+Other option is to use the `Configuration` -> `Z calib.` -> `Set Z=0` menu while the nozzle is touching the glass.
+Printer will adjust the height itself.

 As the result we now know exact values for four of the seven variables needed by calibration formula.